-The Events page display the events generated from GigaVUE-FM and GigaVUE-OS nodes or clusters, GigaVUE-VM virtual traffic visibility nodes, and cloud such as AWS that are stored in the GigaVUE-FM database.
+The Events page display the events generated from GigaVUE V Series Nodes or clusters, GigaVUE-VM virtual traffic visibility nodes, and cloud such as AWS that are stored in the GigaVUE-FM database.
 Refer to the following figure.

 You can also manage the records by archiving them or purging them on a regular basis.
 Refer to Archive or Purge Event Records.